 In today’s episode, I’m going to be talking about a subject that makes a lot of people really uncomfortable, which is money.
 More importantly, I’m going to be talking about how you can pay yourself as a food blogger and how you can really make this a priority going forward.

-As you are structuring your business and really looking forward to what you want your food blog to do for you and your family and how ultimately you can start paying yourself or start paying yourself more.
+As you are structuring your business and really looking forward to what you want your food blog to do for you and your family, you can start to plan how ultimately you can start paying yourself or start paying yourself more.

 Why does paying yourself matter?